elucian/bee/draft/rationals.md

 ## Q Notation

-Rational number has a magnitude and resolution defined by the user.
+Rational number has a magnitude and precision defined by the user.
 Is defined using _"fixed point arithmetic"_ declared using Q notation:

 * Qm.n is m+n+1 bit signed integer container with n fractional bits.
 * Qm is a m+1 bit signed integer containing 0 fractional bits.

 * number of bits = m+n+1
-* resolution is 2⁻ⁿ
+* precision is 2⁻ⁿ
 * range is [-(2ᵐ)...
 (2ᵐ-2⁻ⁿ)]

 **For example**
 A number format "Q5.2" can store in range(-32.00 to 31.75) on 8 bits.

-* with resolution of 2⁻² = 1/4 = 0.25
+* with precision of 2⁻² = 1/4 = 0.25
 * from value: -2⁵ = -32.00
 * to value:    2⁵ - 2⁻² = 32 - 0.25 = 31.75